friism/docker.github.io/docker-for-aws/index.md

 We recommend having Docker for AWS create the VPC since it allows Docker to optimize the environment.
 Installing in an existing VPC requires more work.

 ### Create a new VPC

 This approach will create a new VPC, subnets, gateways and everything else that is needed in order to run Docker for AWS.
 It is the easiest way to get started, and requires the least amount of work.

 All you need to do it run the CloudFormation template, answer some questions, and you are good to go.

 ### Install with an Existing VPC

-If you need to install Docker for AWS with an existing VPC, you need to do a few preliminary steps.
+If you need to install Docker for AWS in an existing VPC there are a few extra steps to get started.
 See [recommended VPC and Subnet setup](faqs.md#recommended-vpc-and-subnet-setup) for more details.

 1. Pick a VPC in a region you want to use.

 2. Make sure the selected VPC is setup with an Internet Gateway, Subnets, and Route Tables

-3. You need to have three different subnets, ideally each in their own availability zone.
-If you are running in a region with only two Availability Zones, you will need to add more than one subnet into one of the availability zones.
-For production deployments we recommend only deploying to regions that have three or more Availability Zones.
+3. You need to have 3 different subnets, ideally each in their own availability zone.
+If you are running in a region where you only have 2 Availability Zones, you will need to have two subnets in one of the AZs.

 4. When you launch the docker for AWS CloudFormation stack, make sure you use the one for existing VPCs.
 This template will prompt you for the VPC and subnets that you want to use for Docker for AWS.